God’s Gonna Cut You Down

 At the plaza’s center stood a dry, tiered fountain, its mint green and pale pink tiles fractured and crumbling.
 Once-polished chrome accents were dulled by layers of grime and dust.
 Tattered storefronts bordered the space, their windows shattered, signage broken and dark.

 A balcony wrapped the plaza, reflecting the desolation below.
-The promenade extended beyond in both directions, forming a mall-like corridor that ran through the heart of each of Serenity’s Rings.
+The promenade extended beyond in both directions, forming a mall-like corridor that ran through the heart of each of Serenity’s rings.

-The plaza’s shops presented various pre-Arrival amenities, including a café, a convenience store, a Starlight Inn, and even a Serenity Link transit entrance.
-However, what held his attention was the Atomic Pizzarama directly across the plaza, its dusty sign depicting a stylized mouse striking a rock-n-roll pose, strumming a guitar.
+But down here in Delta Ring, everything had remained untouched since the events of the Arrival years ago.
+The plaza’s shops offered various pre-Arrival amenities, including a café, a convenience store, a Starlight Inn, and even a Serenity Link Transit entrance.
+But what held his attention was the Atomic Pizzarama directly across the plaza.
+Its dusty sign depicted a stylized mouse, electric guitar in hand, striking a rock-n-roll pose.

-A jacket, half-buried in a heap of clothes, beckoned to Diego.
-He reached for it with fingers stiff from the cold, but an ache rose in his chest as memories of the Kraal’s attack surged through his mind.
+He reached for it with fingers stiff from the cold, and then stopped.
+Memories of the Kraal’s attack surged through his mind.
 People fading away at its touch, leaving behind only the clothes they once wore.
-At that moment, he realized he stood in a graveyard, the scattered garments serving as silent memorials to the fallen.
+Glancing around, he realized he stood in a graveyard.
+How many had died here?

 Like his parents.